Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 General Considerations for Antiretroviral Management of Newborns Exposed to HIV or Born with HIV

 Drug selection and dosing considerations are related to the age and gestational age of the newborn.
-Consultation is available through the National Perinatal HIV Hotline (888-448-8765).
+Consultation is available through the National Perinatal HIV Hotline (1-888-448-8765).

-Mothers who received ART during pregnancy with sustained viral suppression near delivery and no concerns related to adherence
+Mothers who received ART during pregnancy with sustained viral suppression (defined as a confirmed HIV RNA level <50 copies/mL) near delivery and no concerns related to adherence

 |Higher Risk of Perinatal HIV Transmissiona,b||